 1 From Gloom to Grin

 Think of laughter as your secret weapon against the blues.
-Whether you’re facing a challenging day, a bout of sadness, or life’s ordinary ups and downs, laughter can provide an emotional boost.
-It’s a simple yet powerful way to elevate your mood and embrace the brighter side of life.
+Whether you’re facing a tough day, a bout of sadness, or everyday ups and downs, a laugh can boost your emotional state and help you see the brighter side.

 Joke: What do you call a bear with no teeth?
 A gummy bear!